actions-marketplace-validations/moikot_chart-publish-action/README.md

 1. A GitHub repo containing a directory with a Helm chart (e.g. 'chart')
 1. A GitHub repo used for publishing Helm charts via GitHub Pages.
-1. A GitHub access token for pushing the changes.cool
+1. A GitHub access token for pushing the changes.

 ### Example